DTolm/VkFFT/README.md

 ## Currently supported features:
   - 1D/2D/3D systems
   - Forward and inverse directions of FFT
   - Support for big FFT dimension sizes.
-Current limits in single and half precision: C2C - (2^24, 2^15, 2^15), C2R/R2C - (2^14, 2^15, 2^15) with register overutilization. (will be increased later). y and z axis are capped due to Vulkan maxComputeWorkGroupCount and will be increased later. x axis size will also be improved, after tests of the >2 passes big FFTs algorithm.
-Current limits in double precision: C2C - (2^20, 2^15, 2^15), C2R/R2C - (2^11, 2^15, 2^15) with no register overutilization.
+Current limits in single and half precision: C2C - (2^30, 2^30, 2^30), if four-step reordering is not performed - (2^32, 2^32, 2^32).
+C2R/R2C with register overutilization - (2^14, 2^30, 2^30). (will be increased later).
+Current limits in double precision: C2C - (2^30, 2^30, 2^30), C2R/R2C - (2^11, 2^30, 2^30) with no register overutilization.
   - Radix-2/4/8 FFT, only power of two systems.
   - Single, double and half precision support.
 Double precision uses CPU generated LUT tables.
 Half precision still does all computations in single and only uses half precision to store data.
   - All transformations are performed in-place with no performance loss.
 Out-of-place transforms are supported by selecting different input/output buffers.
-  - No transpositions.
-Note: data is not reshuffled after the four step FFT algorithm (for big sequences).
-Doesn't matter for convolutions - they return to the input ordering.
+  - No additional transposition uploads.
+Note: data can be reshuffled after the four step FFT algorithm with additional buffer (for big sequences).
+Doesn't matter for convolutions - they return to the input ordering (saves memory).
   - Complex to complex (C2C), real to complex (R2C) and complex to real (C2R) transformations.
 R2C and C2R are optimized to run up to 2x times faster than C2C (2D and 3D case only)
   - 1x1, 2x2, 3x3 convolutions with symmetric or nonsymmetric kernel (no register overutilization)
   - Native zero padding to model open systems (up to 2x faster than simply padding input array with zeros)